 What’s an Abbey: Hospitality

 Brigid’s hospitality is a sacred expression of her faith.
 She does this work because she learned it from Jesus.
 He does this work because he learned it from his tradition.
-My favorite story that I can listen to, just like Jesus would have, is this story of hospitality from Abraham and Sarah.
+My favorite story that I can listen to, just like Jesus would have, is the story of hospitality from Abraham and Sarah.

-Abraham is looking out of his tent, the heat of the horizon gives way to three strangers walking his direction.
-He runs to them, greets them as a servant and offers food and water and shade.
-Then Abraham invites his whole household into the work.
-Sarah is making cakes and Abraham is picking out the best calf and preparing it to serve.
+Abraham is looking out of his tent as the heat of the horizon gives way to three strangers walking in his direction.
+He runs to them, greets them as a servant, and offers food, water, and shade.
+Abraham then invites his whole household to participate in the work.
+Sarah is making cakes while Abraham picks out the best calf and prepares it to serve.
 He is serving the strangers his best calf, rather than saving it for his birthday party.
-And in the end, when folks have rested and full tummies…you may know what happens…the big reveal…Abraham and Sarah were entertaining Angels.
-They are hosting the divine.
+And in the end, when folks have rested and enjoy full tummies…you may know what happens…the big reveal…it comes to light that Abraham and Sarah were entertaining Angels!
+They were hosting the divine.
 Hospitality is rewarded.

 May it be so.
 Amen.